kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 X-Broker-API-Version: 2.14
 ```

-The Broker returns a `200 OK` status code if the binding is successfully removed.
-If either binding does not exist or Service Instance does not exist the code returned is `410 Gone`.
+If the binding is successfully removed, the Broker returns the `200 OK` status code.
+If the binding or service instance does not exist, the Broker returns the `410 Gone` code.